 Expert lung transplants

-Our lung transplant program ranked in the top 10 nationally for lung transplants performed in 2020 and also ranks first in the state of Ohio for lung transplantation outcomes.
+Our lung transplant program ranked in the top 10 nationally for lung transplants performed in 2021 and also ranks above the national average for lung transplantation outcomes.
 We're also one of the few Ohio locations providing adult extracorporeal membrane oxygenation (ECMO) to patients with end-stage pulmonary disease or post-transplant graft dysfunction.

 Expert liver transplants